mcaliman/mcaliman.github.io/_posts/en/R/2016-01-10-r-lang-intro-1.md

 Some system files in the R workspace: `.Rhistory` and `.Rdata`.
-The file `.Rhistory` is an ascii file which reports the codes typed at the prompt, without however, reporting R's answers. while the `.Rdata` file is the workspace which contains all the objects saved in the environment during the current session; you can save the workspace using the `save.image()` function.
+The file `.Rhistory` is an ASCII file which reports the codes typed at the prompt, without however, reporting R's answers.
+While the `.Rdata` file is the workspace which contains all the objects saved in the environment during the current session; you can save the workspace using the `save.image()` function.
 Further details on how to use `.Rdata` in a useful way can be found in the online R documentation.